Liverpool midfielder targeted by Man City owners who Guardiola believes has no fear

-Liverpool midfielder 'targeted' by Man City owners who Pep Guardiola believes has no fear
+Liverpool midfielder 'targeted' by Man City owners who Pep Guardiola says has no fear

 Thiago Alcantara has been linked with a return to Spain after his Liverpool departure was confirmed.